 A charming sight in any landscape, beach sunflower - sometimes called beach daisy - blooms with bright yellow daisy-like blossoms.

 This is one plant that doesn't like to be over-loved.
-It likes our sandy soil and is nicely tolerant of dry conditions.
+A native plant, it likes our sandy soil and is nicely tolerant of dry conditions.

 It flowers on and off year round, with a fast spreading habit.

 Beach sunflower is very effective as a lush, front of the border planting.
 It also makes a great surround for a palm, lamppost, fountain or bird feeder.

 It's best used in a casual landscape for its cottage garden appeal.
 The blooms attract butterflies, and make pretty cut flowers for the dinner table.

 This groundcover is a fast grower and gets about 18 inches tall.
 It needs full to part sun to flower the most.